Truck Driver Tax Deductions You Need to Know

 Being a truck driver or owner-operator is no easy feat.
 From obtaining your trucking business license or commercial driver’s license to long hours on the road to handling vehicle maintenance and repairs, you can ultimately spend more money out of pocket than many professionals do for their careers.
 When tax season comes around, you may not know all your options for tax deductions or write-offs.

-Medical expenses, lodging, education, and even clothing are some items that fall into this category and may be eligible for tax deductions.
+Medical expenses, lodging, education, meals, fuel and even clothing are some items that may be eligible for tax deductions.
 Below, we’ll assess whether you qualify for specific tax deductions and provide eight different truck driver write-offs you may not have known about.

 Who Is Eligible for Trucking Tax Deductions?